Some Seniors are Facing Financial Peril: 5 Ways to Help Take Control

 You might also look into local resources that could help with other expenses, such as reduced-cost transportation programs for older adults

-West recommends reviewing your parents’ credit reports to ensure they haven’t been exposed to scammers already.
+West recommends reviewing your parents’ credit reports to ensure they haven’t already been exposed to scammers.

-Once you’ve reviewed the reports for errors, consider putting a freeze on the credit reports.
+Once you’ve reviewed the reports for errors, consider freezing the credit reports.
 A credit freeze, also known as a security freeze, is the best way to help prevent new accounts from being opened in their name.

 With a credit freeze in place, only your parents can release the reports for inquiries when needed.